 As a Sabbath keeper, I made it a point to worship on this holy day.
 I recognize that the Sabbath, the time from Friday sunset to Saturday sunset, is a time for God and family.
 We don’t get to decide how we are going to spend it.

 One of my subjects in college is scouting where we were required to attend a three-day camping program and yes, it fell on a Friday, Saturday, and Sunday.

 So, there I was, I talked to our professor.
 I explained to him that I keep the Sabbath and I can’t join our camping.
 He just laughed.
 He thought I was just joking.
-He told me that it is part of the curriculum and there’s nothing he can do about it.
-It is either I attend and pass his class or I ignore it and fail.
+He told me that it is part of the curriculum and there was nothing he can do about it.
+It was either I attend and pass his class or I ignore it and fail.